SophLewDev/SophLewDev/README.md

 - I was responsible for assessing, investigating, and responding to a customer's complaint we received within 20 working days.
 - Abiding by a procedure I implemented, I acknowledged the customer and sent the complaint to the relevant team within the organisation within 5 days.
 The team then had to send a draft response to myself no later than a week before the deadline, for reviewing.
 - As a result, the customer received their response within the deadline provided by regulatory deadlines, avoiding any further complaints.
 - For my final project at Makers 'Reef Runner', we had 2 weeks to design, create, present, and demo a project to an audience.
-My previous time management skills enabled us to carefully follow and complete tickets, and hold sprints and retros to reflect and plan ahead,
+My previous time management skills enabled us to carefully follow and complete tickets, and hold sprints and retros to reflect and plan ahead.

+## Dedication and Discipline
+- Over a span of 13 years, I dedicated myself to music by learning the Piano, Violin, and Harp.
+- This included strict discipline by organising my own weekly practice sessions, to ensure I improved for each lesson and passed all examinations.
+- After completing grade 8 in the Piano, grade 8 in the Violin, and grade 4 in the Harp, I can affirm that I have a strong mindset for learning and the commitment to see a journey through from start to end.
+- Drawing from my discipline and dedication skills, this enabled me to complete an intensive 16 week Makers bootcamp and show that I am a committed and hard-working individual.

 ## **Experience**

 ### Makers Academy (June 2022-October 2022)
 *Intensive Full Stack Software Engineering Bootcamp*
 - Participated in consistent pair programming and team engineering projects whilst following an Agile workflow.
 This enabled a great design sprint and flexibility throughout the project for change.
 - Followed Object-Orientated Programming with the languages Ruby and JavaScript, and frameworks Express, Phaser and Rails.
-I was able to confidently use dependency injection, inheritance, abstraction etc to write clear code in line with single responsibility principle.
+I was able to confidently use dependency injection, inheritance, abstraction etc to write clear code in line with single responsibility principle and DRY.
 - Strongly used Test Driven Development to a high standard throughout the bootcamp with RSpec, Jest and Cypress.
 This is highly apparent in my Makers Code Reviews.
 - Robustly debugged code as a key way of problem solving errors, such as binding.pry with Ruby and console.log with JavaScript.
 - Deployed web applications using a light cloud service such as Heroku.